Measuring deviations from spherical symmetry: Finite sample properties

 In \cref{tb:cover1} and \ref{tb:cover2}, we display the empirical coverage rates and the average widths of Jackknife confidence intervals \eqref{eq:jackI} and pivotal confidence intervals \eqref{eq:pivI} for the minimum distance \eqref{det103}, where we choose the nominal levels as $95\%$ and $90\%$.

 For Model 1, the empirical coverage rates of both methods are close to their nominal levels for sample sizes larger than $500$.
 The Jackknife confidence interval achieves more accurate simulated coverage rates when the sample size is small, while the pivotal confidence intervals are more conservative for smaller sample sizes.
-A potential explanation of this observation is that in this case the widths of the pivotal method are much larger than those of the Jackknife method.
+A potential explanation for this observation is that when the sample size is small, the widths of the pivotal method are much larger than those of the Jackknife method.

 We observe similar patterns for Model 2.
 The pivotal confidence intervals are more conservative compared to the Jackknife confidence intervals but achieve accurate coverage rates for large sample sizes.
-At the same time, the jackknife confidence intervals have narrower widths and work very well even when the sample size is small.
+At the same time, the Jackknife confidence intervals have narrower widths and work very well even when the sample size is small.